 Where Are You From?

-One summer my friend Gerry—who was not a Siddha Yogi—was visiting Shree Muktananda Ashram, and happened to be sitting in the lobby when Gurumayi walked by.
-Gurumayi stopped and looked at him.
+One summer my friend Gerry—who was not a Siddha Yogi—was visiting Shree Muktananda Ashram and happened to be sitting in the lobby when Gurumayi walked by.
+She stopped and looked at him.

 “Where are you from?”
-She asked.
+Gurumayi asked.
 She paused only for a second, then walked on before he responded.

 Inside the house, Gerry’s aunt had pictures of Gerry as a young child everywhere.
-As they spoke, she wept and he wept.
+As they spoke, she wept—and Gerry wept as well.

 “How did you find us?” she asked.

-His aunt stood up, left the room, and returned with a CD in her hands.
+His aunt stood up, left the room, and returned with a CD.
 She explained, with awe in her voice, that the CD—a recording of Gurumayi chanting the mantra Om Namah Shivaya—had been given to her by a friend.

 “I listen to this a lot,” she said.
 “It comforts me.”